Pixeldyne-Systems/AZ-204-DevelopingSolutionsforMicrosoftAzure/docs/README.md

 - Self-hosted YML task runners are supported
 - Possible to setup release builds
 - Built packages can be used as artifacts
+- Provides warnings for dependencies where security vulnerabilities have been identified
 - Lacks visual pipeline builder, no variable groups
 - Costs approx. $5/developer